 What Happened is a narrative-driven psychological thriller based around a young lad named Stiles, a teenager who is going through a lot of issues and problems following the death of his father.
 He feels like he has nobody left who cares about him, becoming paranoid over his girlfriend cheating, and like his only friend is going behind his back and secretly hates him.
 It also doesn’t help that he’s the victim of a bully within the school and literally nobody even notices him or the emotions he’s currently going through, leaving him invisible to the world.

 As such, Stiles find comfort in drugs, taking them excessively during school and whilst with his girlfriend, leading to him spacing out and visualising his own demons and emotions as they haunt and break him apart from the inside.
 From the very first scene within the game, you never quite know what’s real and what’s the manifestation of your twisted and troubled mind, leading to some rather fucked up and disturbing events and visions.
-This is a story of how you dealt with everything, recalling events which may or may not be real, resolving your issues with the paranoia that’s eating you from the inside, and coming to terms with how you feel about yourself and what you believe everyone else feels about you.
+This is a story of how you dealt with everything, recalling events that may or may not be real, resolving your issues with the paranoia that’s eating you from the inside, and coming to terms with how you feel about yourself and what you believe everyone else feels about you.

-The game is dark, it covers a lot of issues such as suicide, depression, and anxiety, but it’s presented in a way which I’ve not seen before.
+The game is dark, it covers a lot of issues such as suicide, depression, and anxiety, but it’s presented in a way that I’ve not seen before.
 Sure, I’ve played really good narrative-driven games which focus on these subjects before, but this one felt very realistic and opened my eyes to a few new things.
 As you get deeper into the messed up mind of the protagonist, you’ll find it hard not to feel empathetic towards him and feel sad for what he’s going through within this trance-like fantasy he’s having.
 His fate and his journey both depends on you…

 What Happened is a first-person game, similar to all the games I mentioned above.
 You can run (which you will do a number of times), pick up and inspect objects, interact with furniture, and at one point, go crazy with a baseball bat!
 Thankfully, there’s no hiding in lockers, running from beasts that patrol the hallways or going all stealth in order to avoid being seen.
 However, there is a point within the game where you will be stalked, but I’ll talk about that later as it’s one of the most frustrating aspects of the game (for me).